corda/corda/docs/source/clientrpc.rst

         ...
     ]

-You can also provide an RPC user with the permission to start any flow using the syntax ``InvokeRpc.startFlow``:
+In order to provide an RPC user with the permission to start any flow, the following syntax can be used:
+``InvokeRpc.startFlow``, e.g.:

 .. sourcecode:: groovy